How GDPR affects non-profits

 - The alteration of personal data without consent

 With the rate at which data and privacy breaches are happening in today’s world, regulations like the GDPR are a necessity.
 On the flip side, remaining compliant will not only improve your non-profit’s reputation but also reduce the cost of running it.
+GDPR requirements in a business might be different, however.
 Focus on GDPR compliance to protect the privacy of stakeholder data.

 - It’s only day one of the GDPR and Google and Facebook have been hit with $8.8 billion in lawsuits